Dolmabahce Palace

 • Additional fees: Keep in mind that certain areas of the palace, such as the Clock Museum and the Harem, may require an additional entrance fee.
 When purchasing tickets, take note of these additional costs.

-What can I see inside the Dolmabahce Palace?
+What can I see inside Dolmabahce Palace?

-Inside the Dolmabahce Palace, you can explore a vast collection of luxurious rooms, halls, and chambers that showcase the opulence of Ottoman-era design and architecture.
+Inside Dolmabahce Palace, you can explore a vast collection of luxurious rooms, halls, and chambers that showcase the opulence of its Ottoman-era design and architecture.
 The Medhal Hall, Red Room, and Blue Hall are some of the lavishly decorated rooms that exhibit a blend of Ottoman, Baroque, and Neoclassical architectural styles.

 Yes, you must buy Dolmabahce Palace tickets to enter the attraction.
-You can enjoy skip-the-line benefits and an audio guide along with your Palace tickets.
+You can enjoy skip-the-line benefits and an audio guide along with your palace tickets.

 Can I take a tour inside Dolmabahce Palace?